MontrealAI/AGIJobsv1/docs/mainnet-deployment-simulation.md

    the same console session to confirm every pausable module reports `paused() === false` post-migration and rehearse the Safe/timelock steps for invoking (and later clearing) a pause if an emergency response is required.
+6. **Alpha Club activation plan.** Decide whether the production launch will flip `alphaEnabled` to `true` via `IdentityRegistry.configureEns`.
+The configuration JSON already embeds the `alphaClubRootHash`, so the Safe only needs to pass the stored value when calling `configureEns(alphaClubRootHash, true)`.
+Capture the decision, execution transaction hash, and post-action `alphaEnabled()` result in this log once finalized so downstream integrators know whether premium subdomains are live.

 Update this section with transaction hashes, verification links, and console outputs once the live deployment completes.